 #5 – Unit-linked Insurance Plans (ULIP)

-ULIPs are a combination of insurance and investment plans.
-While a portion of the invested amount is utilized to provide insurance, the rest is invested in the stock market.
-The amount invested under ULIP plans is eligible for tax deductions under Section 80C.
-You can avail a maximum of ₹1,50,000 tax deduction (inclusive of other investments and payments made under 80C).
+The amount invested under ULIP plans is eligible for tax deductions under Section 80(C).
+You can avail a maximum of ₹1,50,000 tax deductions [inclusive of other investments and payments made under 80(C)].

 #6 – Life Insurance Premiums

-Premiums paid under a life insurance policy is eligible for tax deduction under Section 80C.
-However, one must note that the deduction is allowed only if the premium paid is less than 10% of the Sum Assured.
-The total claimed deduction including deductions claimed under any other investments and payments covered under 80C cannot exceed the overall bracket of ₹1,50,000 for this section.
-Compare Life Insurance Plans
+Premiums paid under a life insurance policy is eligible for tax deduction under Section 80(C).
+However, one must note that the deduction is allowed only if the premium paid is less than 10% of the sum assured.
+The total claimed deductions including deductions claimed under any other investments and payments covered under 80(C) cannot exceed the overall bracket of ₹1,50,000 for this.

 #7 – National Savings Scheme (NSC)

 NSCs are another Government-backed savings instruments.
-The contribution made towards NSCs is eligible for deductions under Section 80C up to a maximum amount of ₹1,50,000 (inclusive of other investments and payments made under 80C).
+The contribution made towards NSCs is eligible for deductions under Section 80(C) up to a maximum amount of ₹1,50,000 (inclusive of other investments and payments).